-Technology is removing a number of the barriers to entry that once insulated the business of the Issuer. the Issuer faces competition from many different directions, with relatively new players providing more segmented offers to its customers and clients.
-Technology giants, payment specialists, retailers, telecommunication companies, crowd-funding initiatives and aggregators are all encroaching on traditional banking services.
-The clients of the Issuer, in turn, are willing to consider these offers.
+Technology is removing a number of the barriers to entry that once insulated the Issuer's business.
+The Issuer faces competition from many different directions, with relatively new players providing more segmented offers to its customers and clients.
+Technology giants, payment specialists, retailers,